Orientations of Morse flow trees in Legendrian contact homology: Orientation of pseudo-holomorphic disks

-If $u$ is a $J$-holomorphic disk with boundary on $\Lambda$, then the tangent planes of the Lagrangian projection of $\Lambda$ along the boundary of $u$ give a Lagrangian boundary condition defined on $D_{m+1}$.
-This induces a trivialized boundary condition $A_u$, after some choices of trivializations.
-Similarly, the Lagrangian projection of the 1-jet lift of a Morse flow tree $\Gamma$ gives also a Lagrangian boundary condition, which induces a trivialized boundary condition on $\Delta(\Gamma)$ after some choices.
+If $u$ is a $J$-holomorphic disk with boundary on $\Lambda$, then the tangent planes of the Lagrangian projection of $\Lambda$ along the boundary of $u$ give a Lagrangian boundary condition defined on $\partial D_{m+1}$.
+This induces a trivialized boundary condition $A_u$, after some choices.
+We will use the spin structure of $\Lambda$ to perform these choices in a controlled way.
+Similarly, the Lagrangian projection of the 1-jet lift of a Morse flow tree $\Gamma$ gives also a Lagrangian boundary condition, which together with the spin structure induces a trivialized boundary condition on $\partial\Delta(\Gamma)$.
+See Sections \ref{sec:triv} and \ref{sec:treetriv}, respectively.

-\begin{rmk} Recall that we have a canonical identification of standard domains $\Delta_{m+1}$ and punctured unit disks $D_{m+1}\subset \C$, given by the Riemann mapping theorem.
-We will use the notation $\Delta_{m+1}$ and $D_{m+1}$ interchangeably. \end{rmk}